microsoft/dotnet/Documentation/compatibility/some-_net-apis-cause-first-chance-(handled)-entrypointnotfoundexceptions.md

 Available

 ### Change Description

-In the .NET Framework 4.5, a small number of .NET methods began throwing first chance EntryPointNotFoundExceptions.
+In the .NET Framework 4.5, a small number of .NET methods began throwing first chance <xref:System.EntryPointNotFoundException?displayProperty=name>s.
 These exceptions were handled within the .Net Framework, but could break test automation that did not expect the first chance exceptions.
 These same APIs break some ApiVerifier scenarios when HighVersionLie is enabled.

 - [ ] Quirked
 - [ ] Build-time break

 ### Recommended Action

 This bug can be avoided by upgrading to .NET Framework 4.5.1.
-Alternatively, test automation can be updated to not break on first-chance EntryPointNotFoundExceptions.
+Alternatively, test automation can be updated to not break on first-chance
+<xref:System.EntryPointNotFoundException?displayProperty=name>s.

 ### Affected APIs
 * `M:System.Diagnostics.Debug.Assert(System.Boolean)`